receiver

 Specify the antenna specifications of the repeater.

 Add gimbals to the ground stations.
-These gimbals enable you to steer the ground station antennas to track the satellite.
+These gimbals enable the ground station antennas to steer towards the satellite.

 Define the antenna specifications of the ground stations.